 For office jobs in Thailand, expats will be expected to wear fairly formal attire.
 Men are expected to wear dress pants and shirts with a collar.
 Ties aren't mandatory but are recommended for formal gatherings.

 In beach towns like Phuket, Hua Hin and Krabi, Thai locals are more accustomed to foreigners wearing bikinis and swimming attire at the beach, but when going for lunch or a stroll around town, expats should cover up.

 Thai is a tonal language with five different tones.
 The tone of a word is used to distinguish its meaning.
 If an expat pronounces a word incorrectly, it may have an entirely different meaning from what they intended to say.
 The upside is that Thais are extremely forgiving when foreigners try to speak their language, and once they understand what a foreigner wants, they will teach them how to say the word correctly.

 Most of the population in Thailand are Buddhists.
 It plays a key role in the general nature of the local people.
 Throughout the country, there are also many beautiful Buddhist temples, known as wats.

 Other religions do exist in Thailand, and everyone’s right to the religion of their choice is protected.

 • Do show great respect to the Thai royal family.
 They are highly revered by the local population.

-• Do take the Thai national anthem very seriously.
-It is broadcast over television and radio twice a day – every day at 8am and 6pm when the flag is raised and lowered.
-It is also shown before movies in the cinema.
+• Do take the Thai national anthem seriously.
+It is broadcast over television and radio twice a day – every day at 8am and 6pm, when the flag is raised and lowered.
 When the anthem is being played, everyone must stop what they are doing and stand to attention out of respect.

 • Don’t ever touch the head of a Thai person or pass any objects over someone’s head.
 The head is the highest part of the body and is considered sacred in Thailand.
 It needs to be treated with the utmost respect.